SMooreSwe/projectProject/README.md

 # [project Project]

 project Project] is a collaborative and interactive project management application.
-It was ideated in two hours, planned in a day, then developed within the span of 11 days by four full-stack Javascript students a part of the winter 2023 class from the School of Applied Learning and Technology, aka salt.
+It was ideated in two hours, planned in a day, then developed within the span of 11 days by four full-stack Javascript students a part of the winter 2023 class from the School of Applied Learning and Technology, aka Salt.

+## Tech Stack
+We built this project in TypeScript.
+The following tools/services were used:
+- NextJS v.13 (and NextAPI)
+- FireBase Auth
+- Firebase
+- FireStore (for storage of pictures)
+- Bing Image API

 ## Who we are